junkurihara/lecture-security_engineering/sample-04-rs/README.md

 Usage: cli <COMMAND>

 Commands:
-  get   Get ciphertext or plaintext object from the json server post  Post ciphertext or plaintext object to the json server help  Print this message or the help of the given subcommand(s)
+  get         Get ciphertext or plaintext object from the json server post        Post ciphertext or plaintext object to the json server gen-secret  Generate master secret help        Print this message or the help of the given subcommand(s)

 Options:
   -h, --help     Print help